Illinois Court Records

 Criminal court records consist of the case documents and information generated or processed during criminal court proceedings.
 It includes record sheets, complaints, orders, pleadings, calendars, indexes, and other case information.
 Court records may also include all documents, letters, reports, forms and recorded information generated during the course of a criminal trial, except where prevented by law or court order.

-Criminal court records are considered public records and can, therefore, be viewed, inspected or accessed upon request, in compliance with the Illinois Freedom of Information Act.
+Under the Illinois Freedom of Information Act, criminal court records are generally considered public records and can, therefore, be viewed, inspected or accessed upon request.
 Official court records are held and maintained by the court’s clerk office, as well as online through official and third-party sources.

 What is Contained in an Illinois Criminal Court Record?